 Round Hill, Sudbury

-Round Hill (38.6 acres) provides maximum reward for minimum effort.
-At an elevation of 227 feet, Round Hill rises only about 100 feet above the surrounding terrain but the view from the top stretches for miles, taking in river, meadows and rolling terrain, especially in winter.
+- At an elevation of 227 feet, Round Hill quickly rises about 100 feet above the surrounding terrain.
+The view from the top stretches for miles, taking in river, meadows, and rolling terrain, especially in winter.